 The technical term for current 4G technology standard is ‘Category 4 LTE’ – in very simple terms, this refers to agreed standards to which ‘4G’ termed devices should operate.
 In the not too distant future, there is an expectation that category 6 LTE standards will be more accessible for home and business users – significantly increasing possible download speeds.

 While 6 LTE might not be widely used right now, some routers do support the technology – so if you’re planning on keeping your device for a couple of years or more, it might be worth being slightly ahead of the mobile data curve and looking for ‘Cat 6 LTE’, ‘LTE-Advanced’, ‘LTE-A’ or ‘4G+’ capability on your router – while the terms are slightly different, they tend to be used interchangeably.
-There’s more about the differences in the technology here.

 If prioritising certain traffic across your network is important, there are routers that offer this function.
 During configuration, you can prioritise particular application’s traffic, meaning programs that are sensitive to diminished performance will be stable, even if there’s a significant drain on network capability.